Liga II: New format from 2024

+On the promotion end, the format will be the same as currently, with the top two teams from the play-off promoting directly and next two playing an extra promotion play-off against teams from Liga I.

 List of champions and promoted teams

 Teams promoted are shown in bold or in "Other teams promoted" column.

 Champions and promotions

-193 titles were awarded for winning the Liga II championship.85 teams won the Liga II championship.
+194 titles were awarded for winning the Liga II championship.86 teams won the Liga II championship.